 If you like taking pictures, a career as a photographer may be for you.
 Photographers are often self-employed and can work in many fields including news, fine arts, commercial, and scientific.
 What education is needed to become a photographer?
 College education options for this profession include individual courses or undergraduate degrees in photography.

 Photographers primarily capture images with professional cameras, and they're often responsible for editing these images using specialized software.
-These professionals can work in a number of different industries, and many are self-employed.
-While photography classes are available at many 2-year institutions, a bachelor's degree in photography provides the most comprehensive training for someone who is serious about this profession.
+These professionals can work in several different industries, and many are self-employed.
+While photography classes are available at many two-year institutions, a bachelor's degree in photography provides the most comprehensive training for someone serious about this profession.

 |Required Education||High school diploma or equivalent, though many photographers complete relevant postsecondary coursework or hold a degree|

 |Projected Job Growth (2016-2026)*||6% decline|